Jet Moto (video game): Development

-Jet Moto was conceived as a "science fiction motorcross".
+Jet Moto was conceived as a "science fiction motocross".
 The developers chose to create jet motos instead of wheeled motorcycles due to concerns over polygon limitations.
 Travis Hilton, one of the programmers for the game designed Jet Moto's physics engine.
 Due to hardware limitations of the PlayStation, only the player used this physics system.
 Programmer Jay Barnson was tasked with developing a simpler physics system to handle the nineteen AI riders.
 During development a set of courses set in a stadium were dropped as the developers felt it did not fit the theme of the game.

 Developers originally intended for players to be permanently out of a race when falling far off a track, however they came to realize that it was not fun for players "to be forced to go slow or suffer an instant defeat".
 An attempt was made to give three "strikes" to a rider.
 Once the rider fell for the third time they were out of the race.
 Once implemented, the developers noticed that the number of racers remaining at the end of the race was too random to be deemed any fun.
 In the end the decision was made to simply respawn the character on the track.
 The PC version was ported in large part by John Olsen, who worked on the port as his first task at SingleTrac.
 The PC version also features 3Dfx hardware acceleration, which allows for higher resolution gameplay and visual enhancements such as reflective water.
 Axiom Design created the user interface shell for the game, which has a comic book-inspired feel.
 The music for Jet Moto was produced by Big Idea Music Productions.

 Another SingleTrac game released for the PlayStation at roughly the same time, Twisted Metal 2, allows players to race on a track from Jet Moto by entering a code which appeared in advertisements for the game.